Open Now — 24/7 Plumbing

 5. Alert the Authorities

 Call your national gas emergency number once you and your family are safe from the house.
-They have the expertise to handle these situations and can dispatch emergency services if needed.
+They have the expertise to handle these situations and can dispatch emergency services.

 6. Don’t Re-enter Your Home